 When comparing bonds to stocks, we must consider real returns (returns after inflation).
 What is most critical to the long-term investor is the growth of purchasing power.
 Since financial assets are ultimately used to purchase “things,” the ability to achieve real returns is important.

 If we compare the long-term real returns of stocks vs. bonds, there is no question which asset class performs best to achieve this goal.
 During the past two centuries, stocks have provided nearly a 7 percent return after inflation.
 Bonds, in contrast, have provided a markedly declining real return over time.
-In fact, since World War II, bonds have returned little over inflation.
-If this is the case, then why invest in bonds?
+In fact, since World War II, they have returned little over inflation.
+If this is the case, then why invest in them?
 Why not simply own only stocks?
 To reiterate from above, bonds can provide a guaranteed principal return (assuming no default of the issuer) at a specific point in time.
 For example, if you are saving for college for your child and you need the money in exactly five years, you can purchase a bond that matures in five years.
-Bonds also are less volatile than stocks and provide a damper to an aggressive stock portfolio.
+They also are less volatile than stocks and provide a damper to an aggressive stock portfolio.
 The last several years of high volatility and stock market declines have demonstrated the benefits of owning bonds in a portfolio.

-The bond portion of your portfolio requires the same careful selection as the stock portion.
+This portion of your portfolio requires the same careful selection as the stock portion.
 You should make sure you or your financial advisor give this area of your portfolio the appropriate amount of attention.

 WJ Interests, LLC, has provided fee-only financial advice to individuals, families and businesses since 1996.
 For more information, please contact us at email@example.com or 281-634-9400.